Epic Games now owns ArtStation

 In a blog post, Epic Games wrote that “ArtStation will continue to operate as an independently branded platform while collaborating closely with the Unreal Engine team.”

 The company also announced that it would be reducing ArtStation marketplace fees “so creators can get even more value from the platform.”
+Standard fees will drop from 30 percent to 12 percent, while Pro Members will see the fees drop from 20 percent to 8 percent, with 5 percent on self-promoted sales.

 ArtStation Learning will also remain free to all users for the rest of 2021.